Katterina71/Katterina71/README.md

 Welcome to my GitHub profile!
 I am a passionate web developer and digital marketer with a strong background in digital marketing and a love for solving complex problems.
 Here's a bit about me:

-## 🚀 About Me

-I focus on helping businesses thrive in the digital world.
-With a Master's degree in Computer Science & Computer Engineering and a diverse skill set, I bring a unique blend of technical and marketing expertise to every project.

 ## 🛠 Skills & Technologies